cognitivetech/ollama-ebook-summary/README.md

 ## Model Ranking and Configuration Variables

-1. I began by just asking questions to book chapters, using the [PrivateGPT](https://docs.privategpt.dev/overview) UI.
-Then tried pre-selecting text for summarization.
-This was the inspiration for [Round 1 rankings](#round-1---qa-vs-summary), in which summarization was the clear winner.
+1. I began by asking questions to book chapters, using [PrivateGPT](https://docs.privategpt.dev/overview).
+   - Next tried pre-selecting text for summarization.
+This was the inspiration for [Round 1 rankings](#round-1---qa-vs-summary), where I learned how much better results I can achieve with a more selective context.

-2. Next I wanted to find which models would do the best with this task, which led to [Round 2 rankings](configuration-variables.md#round-2-), where [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) was the clear winner.
+2. Next I wanted to find which models work best for summarization, leading to [Round 2 rankings](configuration-variables.md#round-2-), where [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) was the clear winner.

-3. Then I wanted to get the best results from this model by ranking [prompt styles](configuration-variables.md#round-3-prompt-style), and writing code to get the exact prompt style expected.
+3. Next I wanted to get the best results by ranking [prompt styles](configuration-variables.md#round-3-prompt-style), and writing code to get the exact prompt style expected.

-4. After that, of course, I had to test out various [system prompts](configuration-variables.md#round-4-system-prompts) to see which would perform the best.
+4. Then, of course, I had to try out various [system prompts](configuration-variables.md#round-4-system-prompts), to see what works best..

-5. Next, I tried a few, [user prompts](configuration-variables.md#round-5-user-prompt), to determine what is the exact best prompt to generate summaries that require the least post-processing, by me.
+5. Next, I experimented with [user prompts](configuration-variables.md#round-5-user-prompt), to determine what is the exact best prompt to generate summaries that require the least post-processing, by me.

-6. Ultimately, this type of testing should be conducted for each LLM, and for determining the effectiveness of any refinement in our processes.

-I believe that only once each model has been targeted to its most ideal conditions can they be properly ranked against each-other.
+Only once each model has been targeted to its most ideal conditions can they be properly ranked against each-other.

-## Configuration Variable Aware Model Ranking
+### Configuration Variable Aware Model Ranking

-PrivateGPT supports GGUF format models.
-I prefer to use Q8, but will occasionally test a Q6.

-### Configuration Variables

 Based on learnings from above mentioned trials, I am conscious to check the original model's page for:
 - prompt style.